FDio/vpp/docs/gettingstarted/users/configuring/startup.rst

-After a successful installation, VPP installs a startup config file named *'startup.conf'* in the *'/etc/vpp/'*' directory.
+After a successful installation, VPP installs a startup config file named *startup.conf* in the */etc/vpp/* directory.
 This file can be tailored to make VPP run as desired, but contains default values for typical installations.

-Below are more details about this file and parameter and values it contains.
+Below are more details about this file and the parameters and values it contains.

 Introduction
 ------------